jdereg/java-util/README.md

 </dependency>
 ```
 ---

-Included in java-util:
 ## Included in java-util:
-- **[ArrayUtilities](/src/main/java/com/cedarsoftware/util/ArrayUtilities.java)** - Provides utilities for working with Java arrays `[]`, enhancing array operations.
-- **[ByteUtilities](/src/main/java/com/cedarsoftware/util/ByteUtilities.java)** - Offers routines for converting `byte[]` to hexadecimal character arrays and vice versa, facilitating byte manipulation.
-- **[ClassUtilities](/src/main/java/com/cedarsoftware/util/ByteUtilities.java)** - Includes utilities for class-related operations.
-For example, the method `computeInheritanceDistance(source, destination)` calculates the number of superclass steps between two classes, returning it as an integer.
-If no inheritance relationship exists, it returns -1.
-Distances for primitives and their wrappers are considered as 0, indicating no separation.

 ### Sets
 - **[CompactSet](/src/main/java/com/cedarsoftware/util/CompactSet.java)** - A memory-efficient `Set` that expands to a `HashSet` when `size() > compactSize()`.